kauwelab/PolyRiskScore/static/downloadables/docs/_build/html/_sources/index.rst.txt

 Given the required parameters, the tool will calculate risk scores for each individual sample for each study and trait combination in the database (this needs to be worded better).

-*NOTE: You MUST have bash and jq for bash, and python3 and the python package PyVCF downloaded.*
+*NOTE: You MUST have bash and jq for bash, and python3 and the PyVCF Python module installed.*

 Required Parameters Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^